chimanaco/ofGeometryShaderExamples/README.md

 ## Installation

-The easiest way may be using Project Generator.
+The easiest way may be using Project Generator (Let me call it PG).

-* Create new project with it and put files from a project folder(geometryShader150example only right now).
+* Create new project with PG and put files from a project folder(geometryShader150example only right now).
-* Put a project folder into OF/apps/myApps, then import the project with Project Generator and update it.
+* Put a project folder into OF/apps/myApps, then import the project with PG and update it.

 ## Usage